Some Seniors are Facing Financial Peril: 5 Ways to Help Take Control

 Recommended for you:

-Guest contributor: Joshira Maduro works as a market research analyst for LendingTree, where she writes insightful pieces that empower people to make better financial decisions.
+Guest contributor: Joshira Maduro is a market research analyst at LendingTree, where she writes insightful pieces that empower people to make better financial decisions.
 She lives in Charlotte, NC, navigating care for her elderly parents.